Chefs Notes

 I've been craving Linguine and Clams for a while now and thought it would make a great dish for 30 minutes or less.
 In fact, it took me only about 20 minutes to put this all together from start to finish.
 I served the pasta with a light salad of mixed greens drizzled with olive oil, white wine vinegar, and a little salt and pepper.

 I used canned clams for this for two simple reasons.
-The first being that whole clams need to be soaked for at least a few hours, then cleaned prior to using.
-That can’t be done in under 30 minutes.
-The second reason is because I actually prefer canned clams in this.
-The juice from the clams makes a delicious sauce and the clams are tender and flavour without being sandy.
+The first is that whole clams need to be soaked for at least a few hours and cleaned prior to use.
+That can't be done in under 30 minutes.
+The second reason is that I actually prefer canned clams in this.
+The juice from the clams makes a delicious sauce, and the clams are tender and flavourful without being sandy.

 12:20 - Getting Started